We've invested over £100m in flexible, sustainable and innovative facilities in the last five years.

 Thanks to our partnership with Sony, we have the largest PlayStation teaching lab in the world, where computing students create games on PlayStation 4 development kits.
 Engineering students use a flight simulator to inform their aircraft designs – and our healthcare students practise treating cancer patients in a 3D virtual radiotherapy room.

-This hands-on experience means you will be fully prepared with the practical skills employers are looking for.
+Hands-on experiences like these mean you'll be fully prepared with the practical skills employers are looking for.

-Work in new spaces
+Work in state-of-the-art spaces

-In 2014 we opened the new Heart of the Campus building – a £27m complex at Collegiate Campus with state-of-the-art teaching spaces and flexible learning and study areas.
+A new Heart of the Campus building – a £27m complex at Collegiate Campus with state-of-the-art teaching spaces and flexible learning and study areas.
 The building was awarded the 2015 RIBA (Royal Institute of British Architects) Yorkshire Award and the 2014 Yorkshire Region Award for Structural Excellence.

-In 2016, we opened our landmark £30m building on Charles Street in the city centre, featuring specialist facilities for our Sheffield Institute of Education.
+Our landmark £30m building on Charles Street in the city centre, featuring specialist facilities for our Sheffield Institute of Education.

-We also opened a new £9m home for Sheffield Institute of Arts in 2016 in one of the city centre’s most iconic buildings, the former Head Post Office.
+A new £9m home for Sheffield Institute of Arts in 2016 in one of the city centre’s most iconic buildings, the former Head Post Office.

 Over the next few years we're investing £220m in our campuses – from completely new buildings for business, social sciences and humanities to green spaces and refurbishing your unique Students' Union building, The HUBS.
 Plus a new £14m Advanced Wellbeing Research Centre, which is set to become the most advanced research and development centre for physical activity in the world.

 We are proud of our long-standing relationship with Sheffield Hallam.
 As a select PlayStation®First partner we offer unique access to PlayStation® technology and game production support so that students acquire industry relevant skills.